University of Indianapolis: Athens - Odyssey in Athens

 I gained a lot of things form this experience.
 I learned how to be independent and how to live in a big and sometimes overwhelming city Nancy S - University of Massachusetts Amherst

 I think I became a better person, learning to be more responsible and mature, and gaining a new found awareness of other cultures.
 It was definitely worthwhile.
-A student - university at buffalo
+A student - SUNY - Buffalo

 Gained a best friend.
 Learned about myself, learned to be more communicative and social, learned about other countries and religions, learned to be more confident in myself.
 Gained 3 months i will never forget.
 It was completely worthwhile.
 A student - Marist College